smpayawal/dromic-is/README.md

 - Both options use the same password you set during registration

 **Authentication Features:**
-- ✅ Register new accounts via `/register` with comprehensive profile creation
+- ✅ Register new accounts via `/register` with comprehensive profile creation and Philippine location integration
 - ✅ Login with email or username via `/login` for maximum user convenience
 - ✅ Secure session management with JWT tokens and HTTP-only cookies
 - ✅ Profile data stored in PostgreSQL database with full transaction safety
 - ✅ Real-time validation and user-friendly error handling
+- ✅ Philippine PSGC 2023 Q1 location data integration with cascading dropdowns

 > **🔒 Security Note**: All authentication is database-backed with bcrypt password hashing, JWT session tokens, and production-ready security measures.